Using Strong Passwords

 - A password less than 12 characters cannot contain common words or personal identifiers (name and UNI)

-- Beginning October 2013, to set a new password, it must be different from the last five that were used.
+- To set a new password, it must be different from the last five that were used.

 - Longer passwords (or "passphrases") can be formed using a phrase or sentence.
 They are easy for you to remember, but difficult for others to guess.